 Nisyros is one of the most beautiful Aegean islands still untouched by tourism growth.
 It is part of the Dodecanese group of islands, situated between Kos and Tilos.
 The island extends over a surface of 41 km and its coastline is 28 km long.

 According to mythology, it was created during the war between Gods and Giants.
 Poseidon chased the Giant Polyvotis down to Kos, cut a part of it, and threw it to his enemy, sinking him forever in the bottom of the Aegean Sea.

-The legendary rock is the modern Nisyros and it is said that the volcano’s explosions are the angry breathing of the defeated Giant.
-These explosions shaped the island, which is considered to be the youngest volcanic centre in Greece, still active – along with the volcanoes of Milos, Santorini and Methana.
+The legendary rock is the modern Nisyros, and it is said that the volcano’s explosions are the angry breathing of the defeated Giant.
+These explosions shaped the island, which is considered to be the youngest volcanic center in Greece, still active—along with the volcanoes of Milos, Santorini, and Methana.

-These are the top 8 reasons to visit the island:
+These are the top eight reasons to visit the island.

 Amazing Villages, Mandraki largest one in Nisyros

-There are several quaint villages on the island and the largest is Mandraki.
-It is straight from a photo book with traditional architecture and great views.
+There are several quaint villages on the island, and the largest is Mandraki.
+It looks like it is straight from a photo book with traditional architecture and great views.

-The narrow pebble streets and squares lace around the villages where you can take a stroll and feel as though you have traveled to an ancient time.
-The homes are made of volcano rocks and insulated with pumice stone and boast wooden balconies.
+The narrow pebble streets and squares lace around the villages where you can take a stroll and feel as though you have traveled back to an ancient time.
+Homes are made of volcano rocks, insulated with pumice stone, and boast wooden balconies.

 Night life on Nisyros is nothing like the hectic pace of party islands in Greece.
-You will find some quaint local tavernas and some bars to enjoy your lazy summer nights.
+You will find quaint local tavernas and bars to enjoy your lazy summer nights.